mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 Cloning Mautic from GitHub
 ==========================

-1. Install :xref:`GitHub CLI` tool.
+1. Install the :xref:`GitHub CLI` tool.

 2. Click **Fork** at the top-right corner of the Mautic GitHub repository page to make a personal fork.
 You can also click to go directly to your fork if you already have one or create one if you don't.